MARS-Group-HAW/model-bbr-firewood-collection/README.md

 ## Configuration

 Use the `config.json` to define the time period, the number of involved agents, and the RCP4.5 or RCP8.5 forecast data.
-The input data can be found in `model/model-savanna-trees/model_input`.

-Further information on configuration options can be found on the [MARS documentation website](https://www.mars-group.org/docs/category/configuration).
+Detailed information on configuration options can be found on the [MARS documentation website](https://www.mars-group.org/docs/category/configuration).

+## Input files

+The input files are located in `model_input/` and `model/model-savanna-trees/model_input/`.

+> **Note** Due to file size restrictions, some input files had to be zipped or split into multiple files before being added to this repository.
+Follow the below steps to prepare all input files for your local simulation runs:

+1. Unpack the ZIP archive `model_input/tree_bushbuckridge.zip`.
+This should produce one CSV file with the same name in `model_input/`.
+2. The CSV files located in `model/model-savanna-trees/model_input/tree_bushbuckridge` need to be merged into one CSV file.
+To do this, follow the below steps:
+   1. Move the Python script `csv_splitter_merger.py` from `input_processing/` to `model/model-savanna-trees/model_input/`.
+   2. Open a terminal and move to `model/model-savanna-trees/model_input/`.
+   3. Run the script as follows: `python3 csv_splitter_merger.py -m -ip tree_bushbuckridge/ -op merge_result/`
+      1. For additional information on the script, run `python3 csv_splitter_merger.py -h`.
+   4. The script should produce one CSV file named `tree_bushbuckridge.csv` in `model/model-savanna-trees/model_input/merge_result/`.
+This CSV file contains the data of the CSV files in `model/model-savanna-trees/model_input/tree_bushbuckridge`.
+   5. Move the produced CSV file from `model/model-savanna-trees/model_input/merge_result/` to `model/model-savanna-trees/model_input/`.
+   6. Delete the directory `merge_result/`.

 ## Results